bbc/newslabs-newsQuery/README.md

-#newsQuery - For BBC News Labs APIs
+#newsQuery - Access the BBC News Labs Juicer API

 [![NPM version](https://badge.fury.io/js/newsquery.svg)](http://badge.fury.io/js/newsquery) [![Build Status](https://travis-ci.org/BBC-News-Labs/newsQuery.svg?branch=master)](https://travis-ci.org/BBC-News-Labs/newsQuery)

-The BBC News Labs APIs let you run queries on content from an increasing list of over 40 news sources which includes BBC News but also other publications like Sky News, The Guardian, The Mirror, The Independent, The Daily Record, The Huffington Post and others media, including BBC News and BBC Parliament channels and MP's Twitter accounts.
+The BBC News Labs Juicer API let you run queries on content from an increasing list of over 40 news sources which includes BBC News but also other publications like Sky News, The Guardian, The Mirror, The Independent, The Daily Record, The Huffington Post and other media.
+It also includes content from other sources, including the BBC News and BBC Parliament TV channels and MP's Twitter accounts.

-The majority of our content is in the form of article but there are also images, video and tweets from select sources.
+The majority of content is in the form of articles from news organisations but there are also images, video and tweets from select sources.

+Data about content from other sources - including the BBC News video and image archives - is also held in the Juicer but is not be avalible outside of the BBC network.
+This content will not normally be surfaced when using this library.

-The BBC News Labs API's are **experimental** and are chiefly intended for use by R&D teams in news organisations and universities.
+The BBC News Labs Juicer API is are **experimental** and are chiefly intended for use by R&D teams in news organisations and universities.
 If you'd like to more more or have any feedback about them, please get in touch with @BBC_News_Labs via Twitter.

 **Important!** To use this library you must have a BBC News Labs API key (which is free to sign up for).
 See instructions below for how to do this.